Applying for financial is FREE and has become even more convenient. Follow the steps below to see if you are eligible for financial aid at DVC.

-Approximately 2-3 weeks after you submit the FAFSA and Department of Education has determined that you are eligible, DVC’s financial aid office will send a follow up email to your InSite Portal student email account with further instructions and a list of requirements that you have to complete in order to continue with the application process.
+Approximately 2 weeks after you submit the FAFSA and the Department of Education has determined that you are eligible, the DVC Financial Aid Office will send a follow-up email to your InSite Portal student email account with further instructions and a list of requirements that you may have to complete in order to continue with the application process.

 All financial Aid students are required to check their DVC EMAIL ACCOUNT on a regular basis in order to receive instructions, letters, file status updates, announcements, and notifications from the Financial Aid Office.